universalweb/Whitepaper/WhitePaper.md

 ![Logo](https://sentivate.com/wp-content/uploads/brizy/12/assets/images/iW=514&iH=524&oX=0&oY=0&cW=514&cH=524/70e94477b15f379a2717c387bf335188.png)

-##### TITLE:  SENTIVATE NETWORK - The chronicles of the Universal Web.
+##### TITLE:  SENTIVATE - The Universal Web.
 #####  ABSTRACT
-Sentivate is a revolutionary advancement, not evolutionary, in Internet architecture.
-Sentivate has a hybrid topology consisting of interconnected centralized & decentralized systems.
+Sentivate is a hybrid web built to be a viable & realistic replacement for the modern web.
 The network is designed to go beyond the capabilities that any solely centralized or decentralized network could offer.
-Sentivate has the ability to operate in a decentralized or centralized topology, if the need ever arose, giving it a unique dynamic topology.
-With Sentivate's data transport protocol, UDSP, all the issues associated with TCP will be a relic of the past.
-Sentivate is designed to be a realistic and viable replacement for the increasingly slugish Web we have today.
+Sentivate addresses the following issues directly: bandwidth crisis, outdated protocols, broken DNS, lack of accountability, lack of identity, reactive security, Domain rules, and web categorization.

 ##### FOCUS
-This white paper is focused on the core network design that serves as the framework for Viat, hApps, and the hybrid Internet.
+This white paper is focused on the core network design that serves as the base network & components for Viat, hApps, and the Universal Web.
 An additional white paper will be released solely on Viat.
-The network is phase 1 of the construction of the Universal Web; the Sentivate network is the entire basis for Viat and all future components.
+All technology is focused on ensuring Sentivateis a revolutionary not an evolutionary replacement, in Internet architecture.

 ## INTRODUCTION
 ##### THE STATE OF THE WORLD WIDE WEB